aws-samples/micro-frontend-blueprint/README.md

 cdk deploy
 ```

-Once this is completed, naviagate to /product from your CloudFront URL and you be able to see your MFE application running!
+Once this is completed, navigate to /product from your CloudFront URL and you be able to see your MFE application running!
 You can click the button in the middle to switch between each MFE.

 ### Working with images